Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Monitoring system

 The bridge underwent major refurbishments in 1978 due to construction defects.
 Additional maintenance measures were carried out in 2010 and 2011, where a surface protection system (OS-C) was applied to the caps.
 According to inspection reports from 2018 and 2021, the bridge currently exhibits no or only minor defects, such as a 1~cm height offset at the expansion joint and concrete cracks in the caps and frame corners.

-\subsection{Monitoring system}
+\section{Monitoring system}

-The SHM system is an important tool in assessing the long-term performance and safety of the bridge structure.
-The primary purpose of the SHM system is to continuously monitor the structural behavior under various loading conditions, detect early signs of damage or deterioration, and provide close to real-time data that aids in maintenance decision-making and structural reliability assessments.
+The SHM system is essential for evaluating the bridge's long-term performance and safety.
+Its primary goal is to continuously monitor structural behavior under different loads, detect early damage signs, and provide near real-time data for maintenance decisions and reliability assessments.

 The monitoring system employs various sensors, including strain sensors, inclinometers, displacement transducers, accelerometers, temperature sensors, and weather stations.
+The positions of the sensors in the top view, side view, and cross-section A010+063 are shown in Figure \ref{fig:Side_View}, \ref{fig:Top_View}, and \ref{fig:Cross_Section}, respectively.
+For precise localization, the spatial coordinates of the sensor positions were added to each sensor, which simplifies comparison with simulation results from finite element analyses.
+The coordinate origin is shown in Figure \ref{fig:Top_View}.
 Strain sensors are strategically installed to measure the strain on concrete elements in three principal directions (x, y, z), distributed throughout the bridge.
+The coordinates and details of the sensors are shown in Table \ref{tab:sensor_overview}, \ref{tab:long} and \ref{tab:sensor_details}.
 Inclinometers are positioned at support points to monitor angular changes or tilting, which can indicate alignment shifts or settlement issues.
 Displacement transducers are installed at expansion joints to capture horizontal displacements, revealing abnormal movements that could compromise the bridge’s stability.